-Ordering your daily coffee in Italy can be seriously intimidating.
+Ordering coffee in Italy can be seriously intimidating.

-It feels like people are angrily yelling all over the place, everyone seems to know each other, and the barista gives you a glass of milk when you order a latte.
+It feels like people are angrily yelling all over the place, everyone seems to know each other, and the barista gives you a glass of milk when you order a latte in Italian.

-In this guide, you’ll discover why you’ll never find an Italian cafe in Italy, what to call a latte so there’s actually caffeine in it, and whether you should tip or not.
+In this step by step guide, you’ll learn exactly how to order coffee in Italy.
+You’ll learn what to call a latte in Italian, so there’s actually caffeine in it, and whether you should tip or not.
 Read on ragazzi.

 First of all, despite the worldwide perception that Italians linger over coffee for hours and hours on end, chatting and smoking, this is mostly not true.
 In my personal experience, Italians drink coffee faster than anywhere else I’ve been on earth (61 countries!).